A More Sustainable World: Movements & Markets

 10:25 A.M.
 PLENARY 2 – DANGEROUS INTERSECTION: TECHNOLOGY/ PRIVACY/ SECURITY/ SURVEILLANCE

-Our lives are filled with gadgets connected to the internet – from cellphones and cars, to televisions and thermostats.
+We are surrounded by the Internet of Things.
 This technology facilitates the collection of more and more information about who we are, where we are, and what we do.
 This data can be used to make our lives easier, more efficient and more economical.
 But are we simultaneously making ourselves more vulnerable to hacking?
 And what are we sacrificing?
 How much do we want corporations and governments to know about us?
 Privacy advocates, technology experts, and law enforcement officials debate the opportunities and vulnerabilities posed by the Internet of Things, as well as where boundaries of privacy should be set, and how we can protect them.

 11:40 A.M.
 BREAK